 In 2008, DMU global health department developed a partnership with the Department of Reproductive Health and Research at the World Health Organization (WHO), which includes summer internship opportunities for our students and research collaboration.
 Select students will have the opportunity to travel to Geneva for 8 – 12 weeks in the summer during their second and third years to work with WHO faculty for the purpose of conducting systematic reviews or creating evidence-based educational materials for worldwide distribution.

 In 2009, DMU had the opportunity to bring the WHO art exhibit “Art for Health” to Des Moines for an extended tour throughout central Iowa.
 The kickoff for the exhibit was in Des Moines during the World Food Prize symposium.
 After that, it was displayed at the capital building, as well as Iowa State University, University of Iowa, Simpson College and Des Moines University library.

 Des Moines University is committed to expanding global health opportunities for DMU students to expose them to other cultures while honing their clinical skills.
 This commitment let to the creation of the Heartland Global Health Consortium (HGHC), a collaboration of education institutions with this mission: to establish and expand multidisciplinary educational, research and service opportunities to inspire and equip students to become leaders in global public health.
 In January, 2009, seventeen members of the consortium traveled to Merida, Mexico for a strategic planning conference.

-The group’s activities include planning a global health conference which will be held at DMU on October 13, 2010.
+The group’s activities include planning a global health conference which will be held at Drake University on October 16, 2013.
 The conference will tie in with the annual World Food Prize Symposium also held in Des Moines during that time.
 Participating HGHC members will invite students, faculty, staff as well as community members to attend the conference.

 World Food Prize